Real-time-embedded10/Magic-Music-Player/README.md

 --
 [***PCB Design***](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Hardware)<br>
 A current circuit was designed, and it can obtain information about accelerometer output, gyroscope output and temperature stably.
 The basic component used was MPU6050.<br>
-Here is the PCB Layout and Connection<br>
+Here is the PCB Layout and Connection. <br>
 ![](https://github.com/Real-time-embedded10/Magic-Music-Player/blob/master/Image/PCB_design.jpg)<br>
 For further information and instruction about PCB Design please [click here](https://github.com/Real-time-embedded10/Magic-Music-Player/tree/master/Hardware).